cs8425/NetTop/README.md

 # nettop
-a simple command line Bandwidth Monitor by parse `/proc/net/dev` to calculator.
+a simple command line Bandwidth Monitor by parsing `/proc/net/dev` to calculator.

 ## Build
 ```